weierophinney/apigility-3hr-tutorial/exercise4/README.md

 ## Things to note:

 * The database is in /data/bookshelf.db.
 The PDO DSN is sqlite:full/path/to/filename
 * You'll need to inform zf-oauth2 to use our users table.
-Edit the `config/autoload/user.global.php` file and:
+After creating the OAuth2 adapter, edit the `config/autoload/global.php` file and:
   - Add a "zf-oauth2" top-level key
   - Under it, add a "storage_settings" key
   - with a "user_table" subkey, pointing at "user".